How to stay motivated when the days are short?

 Taking a few minutes each day to reflect on what you are grateful for can help to create a positive attitude and increase motivation.
 Try to write down three things you are grateful for or journal your day.
 Research has indicated that gratitude practice increases overall well-being and motivation.

 This type of introspection can be especially useful on days when motivation is low.
-This reminds you of the positive aspects of life which inspire your enthusiasm.
+This reminds you of the positive aspects of life and will inspire your enthusiasm.

 Manage Your Energy, Not Just Your Time